mbed-Infineon-XMC/Heap_Stack_Statistics/README.md

 `//#define STACK_ERROR`<br />
 In this example every 2 seconds a block of 3000 bytes is allocated from the heap memory.
 If there is no free heap memory available  malloc() returns a NULL pointer.

-:information_source: You can change the default stack size, priority or task name as follows:
+:information_source: You can change the default stack size, priority or task name as follows:<br />
 `Thread thread1(osPriorityNormal, 2048, NULL, "Error_Task");`

 ## Step 1: Download mbed CLI